jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

   ```
   > Why are the object ID's the same, even though we've mutated the array?
 Shouldn't it produce a new array with a different
-  > address like we saw with the reassignment of string variable, like in our previous examples?
+  > address in memory, like we saw with the reassignment of string variables, like in our previous examples?

   <br>